 - The Capital City:

-We come to know about the capital through Megasthenes, who was an ambassador sent to the court of Chandragupta by the Greek ruler of West Asia, Seleucus Nicator.
+Through the accounts of Megasthenes, an ambassador sent to the court of Chandragupta by the Greek ruler of West Asia, Seleucus Nicator, we gain knowledge about the capital.

 - Ashoka’s Messages to his Subjects:

-Ashoka got his messages inscribed on rocks and pillars.
-He also sent messengers to spread the Dhamma to other lands such as Syria, Egypt, Greece and Sri Lanka.
+Ashoka disseminated his messages by inscribing them on rocks and pillars.
+Additionally, he dispatched messengers to disseminate the Dhamma to foreign lands, including Syria, Egypt, Greece, and Sri Lanka.

 - The First Empire:

-Ashoka believed he had a responsibility to instruct his subjects, which he did through his ‘DHAMMA’.
-He was a Buddhist.
-He appointed officials called ‘DHAMMA MAHAMATTA’ who went to places teaching people about ‘DHAMMA’.
-He got his messages inscribed on rocks and pillars as well.
+Ashoka believed that he had a responsibility to teach his subjects and spread his ‘DHAMMA’.
+He was a Buddhist who appointed officials called ‘DHAMMA MAHAMATTA’ to teach people about ‘DHAMMA’ in various places.
+His messages were also inscribed on rocks and pillars.

 - Brahmi:

-It was a script used to write inscriptions in Ashoka’s time.
+It was a script commonly used to write inscriptions during Ashoka’s reign.

 - Dhamma: